inkless/atom-mono/README.md

 If your turbo output is showing the `web#dev`, you could use up / down arrow to switch panel.

-I recommend to use iOS simulator to test things, so press `i` in the console.
+I recommend use iOS simulator to test things, so press `i` in the console.

 ## Learn more